okaljuvee/InsuranceEnrollment/README.md

 #### Input

-The input data is located in th `resources` folder under the `src` directory and it is a CSV file consisting of randomly generated data with user identifier, version, and insurance company columns.
-There can be multiple rows for each user, but with different versions:
+The input data is located in the `resources` folder under the `src` directory and it is a CSV file consisting of randomly generated data with user identifier, version, and insurance company columns.
+There can be multiple rows for each user with different version numbers:

 ```csv
 user_id,name,version,insurance_company